 To claim, you don't need to be receiving assistance already, you just need to show that you will benefit from it.

-The amount of Attendance Allowance you get depends on whether you need help day or night or both day and night.
+The amount of Attendance Allowance you get depends on whether you need help day or night or both day and night (or are terminally ill).

-Payments are calculated weekly and usually paid every 4 weeks.
+Payments are calculated weekly and are usually paid every 4 weeks.